Chretienvv/portfolio/README.md

 5. Created a design and a styleguide in sketch.
 6. Thought about the small folder structure/archticture
 7. Started with setting up the html structure and content.
+8. First do it ugly and make it work, then optimize it
 8. To be continued.....